-All applicants that apply for admission into hybrid programs must be able to access technology and the internet.
-On the first day of class, students are expected to attend an on-campus Gateway to Success class/orientation.
+All applicants that apply for admission into Hybrid or Online programs must be able to access technology and the internet.
+On the first day of class, Hybrid students are expected to attend an on-campus Gateway to Success class/orientation and Online students are expected to attend an online Gateway to Success class/orientation.